Photography, Digital (PHOT)

 (2 Credits, Fall)

 Investigating the portraiture of individuals, groups, children, and animals, this course equips students with the technical skills and creative vision necessary to craft compelling and expressive portraits.
 It explores the profound impact lighting has on shaping mood, tone, and visual aesthetics in portrait photography.
 Through a combination of demonstrations, practical exercises, and critiques, students explore the principles and techniques essential for capturing portraits that resonate with viewers.
-PREREQ: ARTS 105, ARTS 250, and PHOT 152.
+PREREQ: ARTS 105, PHOT 250, and PHOT 252.
 (1 lecture hours, 2 lab hours, 2 credits)

 PHOT 261 Landscape and Architectural Photography